hummingbird-project/hummingbird/documentation/Middleware.md

 Hummingbird comes with a number of middleware already implemented.

 - `HBCORSMiddleware`: Sets CORS headers
-- `HBLogRequestsMiddleware`: Outputs request detail to the log
+- `HBLogRequestsMiddleware`: Outputs request details to the log
 - `HBMetricsMiddleware`: Outputs request details to a metrics server

 HummingbirdFoundation also provides some middleware